[ HOME ]

 generator page (6KB) Found and corrected a couple more glitches, 6/20/13

-If you've copied the CD to your hard drive, you can download the first file which is only the corrected page.
+If you've copied the CD version to your hard drive, you can download the first file which is

-If you get the whole CD, you'll need to unzip it to create the ISO file to burn a new version of the CD.
+If you get the whole DVD, you'll need to unzip it to create the ISO file to burn a new version of the DVD.

 I'll try to keep the ISO up to date so you can always get the latest version.

-This one is correct as of 3/13/2014.
-I'll still be happy to mail a copy to anyone that may have trouble burning a CD.
+I'll still be happy to mail a copy to anyone that may have trouble burning a DVD.

 This site will always be a work in progress.